TorchlightSoftware/particle/README.md

 This is supported on both Collector and Stream instances.
 When you pass a logging function such as console.log, you will be notified of relevant events in the Particle lifecycle.
 Turning this on for most production and even development environments is not recommended, as the data volume will be huge.

-### Register
+### onRegister

-This function is present as a configuration option on the Collector, and as a fully implemented function on the Stream.
+This function is present as a configuration option on the Collector, and there is a corresponding fully implemented 'register' function exposed by the Stream.

 We'll talk about the Collector first.
 You could add a custom function here for the purpose of: